 Every Valentine’s Progressive Dinner needs a Valentine’s themed dessert.
-As the host for the dessert course, I decided we were going with the traditional Chocolate and Berries…times 2.
+As the host for the dessert course, I decided we were going with the traditional Chocolate and Berries…… X 2.

-Yes, I said 2 chocolate and berry desserts, the first a decadent Chocolate Torte with a Raspberry Coulis and the second a White Chocolate Peppermint Covered Strawberry.
+Yes, I said TWO chocolate berry desserts, the first a decadent Chocolate Torte with a Raspberry Coulis and the second a White Chocolate Peppermint Covered Strawberry.
 They were both phenomenal and the perfect ending to our Valentine’s Evening.

-Wrap tightly with 1-2 layers of aluminum foil to prevent leaking.
+Wrap tightly with 1-2 layers of aluminum foil to prevent spills in your oven.

 The star of the show in a chocolate torte is, well…the chocolate.
 So make sure to use the good quality stuff!
 I recommend using a chocolate with 60% or more cocoa content, like a bittersweet or dark chocolate.

 Melt the butter in a medium saucepan over medium heat.
 Remove from the heat, add the chocolate chips, and stir until the chocolate chips are melted.
 Add the sugar and stir well.
 Cool slightly and then add the eggs, vanilla and salt.
 Stir well.
-Add the flour and stir until just combined.
-Pour into the prepared pan and spread to even out the batter.
+NOTE: make sure you allow the mixture to cool before adding the eggs or you will have scrambled eggs in your batter.